 To get inertial frame velocities and positions, it is first necessary to obtain the physical acceleration of the sensor in the inertial frame.
 To convert the accelerometer measurement into actual physical acceleration of the sensor, it is important to first understand exactly what the accelerometer is measuring.
 Application note AN1008 describes accelerometer behavior in detail, so the complete discussion won't be included here.
-To summarize, the accelerometer measures both the physical acceleration of the sensor, AND the contribution of normal forces that prevent the accelerometer by the table it is sitting on is actually measured by the sensor).
+To summarize, the accelerometer measures both the physical acceleration of the sensor, AND the contribution of normal forces that prevent the accelerometer from accelerating toward the center of the Earth (i.e. the force exerted on the accelerometer by the table it is sitting on is actually measured by the sensor).
 To measure only the component of acceleration that is caused by physical acceleration, normal forces must be removed.
-As described in application note AN1008, the 3-axis accelerometer measurement vector \mathbf{a}m can be modeled as where \mathbf{a}{B} is the actual body-frame acceleration, g is the acceleration of gravity, and R{I}^{B} is the rotation matrix from the inertial frame to the body frame of the sensor.
+As described in application note AN1008, the 3-axis accelerometer measurement vector \mathbf{a}m can be modeled as where \mathbf{a}B is the actual body-frame acceleration, g is the acceleration of gravity, and R_I^B is the rotation matrix from the inertial frame to the body frame of the sensor.
 This model assumes that there are no cross-axis alignment, scale factor, or bias errors in the measurement.

-$$\mathbf{a}{m} = \mathbf{a}{B} - R{I}^{B} \begin{pmatrix} 0\\0\\g \end{pmatrix}, \tag{1}$$
+$$\mathbf{a}{m} = \mathbf{a}{B} - R{I}^{B} \begin{pmatrix} 0 \\ 0 \\ g \end{pmatrix}, \tag{1}$$